salujajaskeerat/ELP305-TribeD-documentation/index.md

 2. It should have a high number of charge cycles
 3. It should have a high current rating

 The maximum distance between solar panels and batteries should be 20 to 30 ft. and mount the charge controller within a meter of the batteries.
-If the distance is more than 30ft, we need high-quality cables.
+If the distance is more than 30ft, we need high-quality cables.[6]
 The battery bank and the inverter should also be close — within a meter.

 ## 7.5.
 Wires (AC and DC)

 The wires used in the connection of panels with the Solar inverter are called DC wires.
 These wires should be in PVC pipe and cable tray for protection from DC and Sunlight. <br/>

-The specifications of DC Wire are as follows(Table 5):
+The specifications of DC Wire are as follows(Table 5)[7][8]:

 |S.No|Use of wire | Property | Specification |
 |---|---|---|---|